Click

 lack a capacity plate for guidance.

-8. Running a small boat at night in unfamiliar waters is not
+8. Running a small boat at night in unfamiliar waters is not recommended due to:

 the inability to get emergency help after sundown.